The Measure Aspect of Quantum Uncertainty, of Entanglement, and the Associated Entropies

-By uncertainty of $\mid \! \psi \,\rangle$ with respect to its probing by $\opO$ we mean indeterminacy implied by the stochastic nature of sequence $\{ (\, \mid \! i_\ell \,\rangle , O_{i_\ell}\,) \}\;$: before each trial it is simply not known which manifestation of $\mid \! \psi \,\rangle$, namely which ${(\, \mid \! i \,\rangle , O_i \,)}$, will be encountered.
-It is common to express the uncertainty as a statistical spread of eigenvalues in \eqref{eq:u010}, with ``spread" referring to separations (distances) on the spectrum.
-We will refer to such characteristics of $\mid \! \psi \,\rangle$ generically as {\em metric uncertainties} ($\rho\,$-uncertainties).
-Standard deviation is a popular quantifier of this type since it enters Heisenberg relations~\cite{Hei27A,Ken27A}.\footnote{In addition to $\{ O_{i_k} \}$, one can also work with the associated sequence $\{ \,\mid \! i_k \,\rangle \}$, and use the Hilbert space inner-product metric to define the ``state" $\rho\,$-uncertainties.
-The associated formulas are simple and elegant due to the fact that all pairs of distinct orthonormal states are equidistant.
-We will not discuss them here.}
+The uncertainty of $\ketpsi$ with respect to its probing by $\opO$ refers to indeterminacy associated with the stochastic nature of the sequence $\{ (\, \mid \! i_\ell \,\rangle , O_{i_\ell}\,) \}$.
+This feature is commonly characterized by some form of statistical spread in the encountered eigenvalues, where ``spread" has the meaning of separation/distance on the spectrum.
+We will refer to such characteristics of $\ketpsi$ as {\em metric uncertainties} or $\rho\,$-uncertainties.\footnote{In addition to these ``spectral" $\rho\,$-uncertainties, one can also use the metric on the Hilbert space to define ``state" $\rho\,$-uncertainties.
+If the inner-product metric is used, the latter formulas are simple and elegant due to the fact that all pairs of distinct orthonormal states are equidistant.} Standard deviation is a popular quantifier of this type since it enters the Heisenberg relations~\cite{Hei27A,Ken27A}.

-In contrast, our aim is to express the uncertainty in terms of abundance.
-More precisely, we seek the characteristics conveying how many distinct $(\, \mid \! i \,\rangle , O_i \,)$ effectively appear in ${\{ (\, \mid \! i_\ell \,\rangle , O_{i_\ell}\,) \}\,}$.
+In contrast, our aim here is to characterize quantum uncertainty by its amount/measure.
+More precisely, we seek characteristics conveying how many distinct $(\, \keti , O_i \,)$ effectively appear in ${\{ (\, \mid \! i_\ell \,\rangle , O_{i_\ell}\,) \}\,}$.
 The larger such effective number, the larger the uncertainty.
-Quantifiers of this type will be referred to as {\em measure uncertainties} ($\mu\,$-uncertainties).
+We will call such characteristics {\em measure uncertainties} or $\mu\,$-uncertainties.